giovannarosone/BCR_LCP_GSA/README.md

 Default:
 - Build eBWT permutation
-- Types: uchar for eBWT, uchar (max length of sequences 256) for LCP (BUILD_LCP==1)
+- Types: uchar (you have to reserve two characters) for eBWT, uchar (max length of sequences 256-1) for LCP (BUILD_LCP==1)
 - Store distinct partial files at the same time: OUTPUT_FORMAT == 3

 For instance, the data structures LCP and SA depend on the setting of dataTypeLengthSequences/dataTypelenSeq.
-If your dataset contains sequences having a length greater than 256, you should set dataTypeLengthSequences to 2, so that dataTypelenSeq is set to uint.
+If your dataset contains sequences having a length greater than 256-1, you should set dataTypeLengthSequences to 2, so that dataTypelenSeq is set to uint.

 BCR supports the inserting and deleting of new elements belonging to a sequence in the computed data structures.
 Now, BCR can add the elements of a new string collection in input by starting with the previously computed data structures.